Shoulder and Elbow Fellowship

 This program is an ASES recognized fellowship match.

 Director, Shoulder and Elbow Fellowship

-As an Associate Professor of Orthopaedic Surgery and Chief of Shoulder and Elbow Surgery at Brown, he is actively involved in research and the education of future orthopaedic surgeons.
+As a Professor of Orthopaedics and Chief of Shoulder and Elbow Surgery at Brown, he is actively involved in research and the education of future orthopaedic surgeons.
 He is the author of numerous articles and book chapters regarding the shoulder and elbow, and frequently presents and teaches at national and international meetings.
 He serves on a number of national orthopaedic committees.

 Dr. Green is Board Certified in Orthopaedic Surgery and Orthopaedic Sports Medicine, in addition to being a member of the American Academy of Orthopaedic Surgeons, the American Shoulder and Elbow Surgeons, the Orthopaedic Trauma Association, New England Shoulder and Elbow Surgeons.
 He is a Deputy Editor for Upper Extremity for the Journal of Bone and Joint Surgery.

 E. Scott Paxton, MD, is a member of the Division of Shoulder and Elbow Surgery and an Associate Professor of Orthopaedics in the Department of Orthopaedics at the Alpert Medical School of Brown University.
 He completed fellowship training in the treatment of problems of the shoulder and elbow at the prestigious Rothman Institute in Philadelphia, PA.
 Dr. Paxton graduated from Washington University in St. Louis School of Medicine and trained as a resident in orthopaedic surgery at Washington University in St. Louis.